Our Standard Terms of Engagement

 Payment of invoices

 Our invoices will be issued either on a fortnightly basis reflecting the status of the assignment, or following completion of the assignment.
-All invoices will be due for payment within 14 days of issue.
-Lynch Phibbs Limited reserves the right to charge interest on a monthly basis, at a reasonable rate, in respect of account balances not paid within sixty (60) days from the date of issue.
+All invoices will be due for payment by the 20th of the month following invoice date.
+Lynch & Associates Limited reserves the right to charge interest on a monthly basis, at a reasonable rate, in respect of account balances not paid within sixty (60) days from the date of issue.
 We may also charge any costs incurred in the collection of overdue fees including, but not limited to, the costs incurred in the placement of the overdue fees with a debt collection agency.

 12. PRACTICE REVIEW